sydneyravehistory/SRHDJProfiles/README.md

 # DJ Profiles

-This is a project to collect profiles of DJs between 1989 and 1998.
+This is a project to collect profiles of Sydney Rave DJs between 1989 and 1998.

 # Introduction

-An idea has been floated for the sydneyravehistory.com website to have a list of DJs with profiles, pictures, personal web links, mixtapes, raves, flyers & etc.
+An idea has been floated for the https://sydneyravehistory.com website to have a list of DJs with profiles, pictures, web links, mixtapes, raves, flyers & etc.

 In order to complete this task we are asking the community to help out by filling in DJ profiles.